AwkwardTurtle42/AwkwardTurtle42.github.io/Bestiary.md

 **Wants:** To witness change.

-**Often Found:**: Eyes glinting in the night, peering unsettlingly at whatever has attracted its attention.
+**Often Found:** Eyes glinting in the night, peering unsettlingly at whatever has attracted its attention.

 ## Half-Dead Cat